Arctic and Northern Studies

-The Arctic northern studies program offers an interdisciplinary study of Arctic and northern problems and policy issues.
-The purpose of the Arctic and northern studies program is to give interested students a broader study of the circumpolar region — its environment, peoples and challenges.
+The Arctic and Northern studies program offers an interdisciplinary study of Arctic and Northern problems and policy issues.
+The purpose of the Arctic and Northern studies program is to give interested students a broader study of the circumpolar region — its environment, peoples and challenges.

 The program offers a thesis or nonthesis option.
 The choice of option is guided by the student’s interests and goals, the graduate advisory committee, and the requirements of the university.
 Faculty in the program are drawn from such disciplines as Alaska Native studies, art, anthropology, economics, English, geography, history, library science, political science and psychology.

 For information on studying at McGill University, Montreal, Canada; the University of Copenhagen, Denmark; or opportunities for study in Russia and the Commonwealth of Independent States, see Study Abroad and International Exchange Programs.